 - Help them make a quick, informed buying decision

-... simply by adding a short WooCommerce product description to your main shop page and category pages.
+... simply by adding a long or short WooCommerce product description to your main shop page and category pages.

 Do you think that displaying a WooCommerce short description on the main shop page will impact your conversion rate?
+Or is it better to include the full long description?
 Let us know by commenting below!